Introduction

 Copy code

-This provides us a basic structure to work with.
-In the main.yml, we will be including the tasks for all user related tasks:
+This provides us with a basic structure to work with.
+In main.yml, we list the tasks for all user-related tasks:

 # cat tasks/main.yml